Model View Controller is a common design pattern used in

 any application.

-Models data, nothing else!
+The model models data, nothing else!
 There should be no other code/logic

 View - displays data/output to the user, provides a means for the

-user to manipulate the data, etc.
+user to manipulate the data, trigger operations, etc.

-There are often multiple views on a single screen (the view is not necessarily
+There are often multiple views on a single screen.
+The view is not necessarily

-the whole screen: a button is a view, a text field is a view).
+the whole screen: a button is a view, a text field is a view.

 Each View is paired with a Controller; they stay in sync with each other.